-Food sold in New Zealand must be labeled in accordance with the Australia New Zealand Food Standards Code (otherwise known as the Code).
-The Code is available online at the FSANZ website: http://www.foodstandards.govt.nz/code/Pages/default.aspx
+The advantage of exporting to New Zealand and Australia Food is both countries share food and labelling regulations.
+Products sold in New Zealand must be labeled in accordance with the Australia New Zealand Food Standards Code (otherwise known as the Code).
+The Code is available online at the FSANZ website.